 Submit your completed online graduate application with your supporting materials, and pay the $150 non-refundable application fee.
 Review the How to Apply section to see the steps needed to complete the application.
 The application fee is waived for Berklee alumni.

 This experience is an integral part of the final selection process for our graduate programs.
 It is designed to show your strengths and helps us assess your aptitude and ability to succeed in Berklee’s highly charged and dynamic environment.

 Applicants to the Master of Music in Contemporary Performance (Production Concentration) selected to move on to this stage are required to do both an audition and interview.
 Click to learn more about the audition and the interview process.

 Once the selected applicants have fulfilled all the requirements, the Graduate Board of Admissions will evaluate applicants based on the completed application, supporting materials, and the audition and/or interview.
 You will be notified by email of your admissions status by the notification deadline.

-Each master's degree has specific entrance requirements for the 2017/2018 academic year.
+Each master's degree has specific entrance requirements.
 Open each section below to discover the requirements for your program.

 Applicants should possess a bachelor's degree in music.
 Bachelor's degrees in other disciplines will be considered, provided the student demonstrates a high degree of musicianship.
 Applicants should demonstrate strong working knowledge of harmony, leadership qualities, sequencing skills, ensemble experience, motivation, intellectual curiosity, and the promise of great achievement in their area of study.

 We are looking for highly skilled and creative instrumentalists and vocalists from all styles of contemporary music who wish to develop their performance career further while also immersing themselves in the recorded production process and experience.